 Please contact us at [email protected] if you wish to discuss partnerships.

 There will be AMAs and public events where you can meet the team.
-Contact us at [email protected] if you need more info.
+Contact us at [email protected] if you would like more information.

 We don’t believe there is currently a scalable smart ledger project which allows virtual worlds to be deployed and prediction models to be built.

-An incomplete list of projects that operate in a similar space, and that could complement or compete with Fetch is shown below:
+An incomplete list of projects that operate in a similar space, and that could complement or compete with Fetch.AI is shown below: